rust-lang/edition-guide/src/rust-2018/path-clarity.md

 paths" variant.
 Most of these changes apply to both variants; the two variant sections call out the differences between the two.
 We encourage testing of the new "uniform paths" variant introduced in edition preview 2.
-The release of the 2018 edition will use one of these two variants.
+The release of Rust 2018 will stabilize one of these two variants and drop the other.

 Here's a brief summary: